golanlevin/lectures/lecture_introduction/readme_with_conditional_design_games.md

 # An Introduction

-*A first-day lesson plan for Creative Coding.*
+*A first-day lesson plan for "Introduction to Interactivy and Computation" (60-210), a required course for sophomores at the Carnegie Mellon School of Art.*

+#### Preliminaries

+* Roll call
+* What do you think this class is about?
+* What are some things you have seen?
+* What are some skills you may have?

 ---